April 26, 2022

 A medication abortion, also often referred to as “the abortion pill,” is a safe way to end a pregnancy up to 10 weeks in gestational age.
 Many people find a medication abortion their best option because the process can be completed at home or in any comfortable place.
 Medication abortions are generally more cost-effective than a surgical abortion and don’t require a procedure in a doctor’s office.
 Medication abortions are 98% effective in ending a pregnancy in the first 10 weeks and can be prescribed via telehealth services.

-Hey Jane offers online visits for people seeking a medication abortion.
+Hey Jane offers online visits and abortion pills online for people seeking a medication abortion.
 To be eligible for treatment with Hey Jane, you must be over 18 years of age and 10 weeks or less gestational age.
 To sign up for treatment, you would first verify that you live in an eligible state here.
 Then, you’d speak with a licensed medical provider via secure chat (or an optional video or phone appointment, if you prefer).
 A medical provider will review your health history and answer any of your questions.
 Once approved, you’ll receive the abortion medications in an unmarked box in 1-3 days.